astronomer/docs/archived_software_docs/version-0.29/access-airflow-database.md

 ---

-On Astronomer, each Airflow deployment includes a PostgreSQL database that serves as the underlying metadata database and the scheduler's source of truth for Airflow.
+On Astronomer, each Apache Airflow® deployment includes a PostgreSQL database that serves as the underlying metadata database and the scheduler's source of truth for Airflow.

 On Astronomer Software, a Postgres metadata database is created for each individual Airflow Deployment and is hosted within your wider platform database.